-A patient suspected with sarcoma needs to be investigated thoroughly with blood tests, Xrays, MRI to look for local extent of disease.
-Since sarcoma can spread to lungs and bones, staging of the disease is done either with whole body PET CT or a bone scan with CT Chest or CT chest alone depending on the type of sarcoma.
-Alongwith that, a biopsy (usually with a needle) is required to establish the diagnosis.
-It’s important to do biopsy from the correct site since wrong biopsy site can be detrimental in limb salvage and can result in amputation (cutting the limb).
+A patient suspected of sarcoma needs to be investigated thoroughly with blood tests, Xrays, MRI to look for the local extent of disease.
+Since sarcoma can spread to lungs and bones, staging of the disease is done either with whole-body PET CT or a bone scan with CT Chest or CT chest alone depending on the type of sarcoma.
+Along with that, a biopsy (usually with a needle) is required to establish the diagnosis.
+It’s important to do a biopsy from the correct site since the wrong biopsy site can be detrimental in limb salvage and can result in amputation (cutting the limb).
 Therefore, it’s recommended that the biopsy should always be done by the surgeon (Orthopaedic Oncologist) who will be doing the final surgery for sarcoma.

 What is biopsy?
 Who should do the biopsy?

-In biopsy, some part of tumour tissue is removed and sent for examination under microscope.
-It can be open biopsy (in which a surgical incision is made to expose the tumorous mass and take out the diseased tissue) or a needle biopsy (in which a thin needle is used to take out the tissue without any incision).
-Since needle biopsy doesn’t involve any incision, the surgical trauma, pain and morbidity are lesser with needle biopsy.
+In a biopsy, some part of tumor tissue is removed and sent for examination under a microscope.
+It can be an open biopsy (in which a surgical incision is made to expose the tumorous mass and take out the diseased tissue) or a needle biopsy (in which a thin needle is used to take out the tissue without any incision).
+Since needle biopsy doesn’t involve any incision, the surgical trauma, pain, and morbidity are lesser with a needle biopsy.

-It is very important that a biopsy should always be done by surgeon experienced with sarcomas who will be doing the definitive surgery since poorly done biopsies not only may yield false negative or inconclusive results but also wrongly placed biopsy scars can be detrimental for future limb salvage (which might unnecessarily cause increase in extent of surgery and hence the complications).
-In a nutshell, since the location and technical aspects of biopsy can affect the treatment options and final outcome of the patient, biopsy should always be done by Orthopaedic Oncologist or one of his team members.
+It is very important that a biopsy should always be done by a surgeon experienced with sarcomas who will be doing the definitive surgery since poorly done biopsies not only may yield false-negative or inconclusive results but also wrongly placed biopsy scars can be detrimental for future limb salvage (which might unnecessarily cause an increase in the extent of surgery and hence the complications).
+In a nutshell, since the location and technical aspects of biopsy can affect the treatment options and final outcome of the patient, biopsy should always be done by an Orthopaedic Oncologist or one of his team members.

 What is treatment of sarcoma?

-Treatment of sarcoma is a multidisciplinary approach requiring an Orthopaedic Oncologist (Bone & Soft tissue tumour specialist), Medical Oncologist (Chemotherapy Specialist), Radiation Oncologist (Radiotherapy specialist) and Pathologist (Specialist in tissue diagnosis).
+Treatment of sarcoma is a multidisciplinary approach requiring an Orthopaedic Oncologist (Bone & Soft tissue tumor specialist), Medical Oncologist (Chemotherapy Specialist), Radiation Oncologist (Radiotherapy specialist), and Pathologist (Specialist in tissue diagnosis).

-If the sarcoma is not metastatic (not spread to any other parts of body), it will usually involve some form of surgery to remove the cancerous tissue with a wide margin (with a cuff of normal healthy tissue around the tumour).
-Patient may require additional treatment in the form of radiation therapy or chemotherapy, which depends on the type of sarcoma, type of surgery, age of patient etc.
+If the sarcoma is not metastatic (not spread to any other parts of the body), it will usually involve some form of surgery to remove the cancerous tissue with a wide margin (with a cuff of normal healthy tissue around the tumor).
+The patient may require additional treatment in the form of radiation therapy or chemotherapy, which depends on the type of sarcoma, type of surgery, age of the patient, etc.

-Soft tissue sarcomas usually require surgery with wide margin and radiation therapy which may be given prior to surgery (pre op RT), during surgery (brachytherapy) or after surgery (Post Op RT).
-Patient may need chemotherapy also which is mainly determined by the sarcoma subtype and age of patient.
+Soft tissue sarcomas usually require surgery with wide margin and radiation therapy which may be given prior to surgery (pre-op RT), during surgery (brachytherapy) or after surgery (Post Op RT).
+The patient may need chemotherapy also which is mainly determined by the sarcoma subtype and age of the patient.

-Usually in primary bone sarcomas, chemotherapy is given to the patient followed by surgery to remove the diseased bone which is further followed by adjuvant chemotherapy.
-Limb salvage surgery is possible nowadays for bone sarcomas in which the part of the bone involved with tumour is removed surgically (rather than cutting the whole limb) and the defect is reconstructed with artificial joint, thereby saving the limb.
-In some cases, the cancerous bone so removed is given very high dose of radiation so as to kill all the cancer cells and the sterilised bone so formed is fixed back to the parent bone with the help of plates and screws, a technique commonly called as Extra Corporeal Radiation Therapy (ECRT).
-In children, since the artificial joint will not grow as the child grows leading to unequal limb lengths over a period of time, the defect can be reconstructed with expandable joint which can be lengthened as the child grows which allows to maintain limb length equality at the time of skeletal maturity.
+Usually, in primary bone sarcomas, chemotherapy is given to the patient followed by surgery to remove the diseased bone which is further followed by adjuvant chemotherapy.
+Limb salvage surgery is possible nowadays for bone sarcomas in which the part of the bone involved with the tumor is removed surgically (rather than cutting the whole limb) and the defect is reconstructed with an artificial joint, thereby saving the limb.
+In some cases, the cancerous bone so removed is given a very high dose of radiation so as to kill all the cancer cells and the sterilized bone so formed is fixed back to the parent bone with the help of plates and screws, a technique commonly called as Extra Corporeal Radiation Therapy (ECRT).
+In children, since the artificial joint will not grow as the child grows leading to unequal limb lengths over a period of time, the defect can be reconstructed with an expandable joint which can be lengthened as the child grows which allows maintaining limb length equality at the time of skeletal maturity.

-In short, treatment of sarcomas is individualised based on type of sarcoma, it’s location, size, extent of spread, age of patient etc.
+In short, treatment of sarcomas is individualized based on the type of sarcoma, its location, size, the extent of spread, age of the patient, etc.

 What is Chemotherapy?

-Chemotherapy is anticancer therapy which slows the growth of rapidly dividing cancer cells in the body.
-For bone and soft tissue sarcomas, it is given intravenously and patient requires admission in the hospital.
-Chemotherapy can be administered before surgery to shrink the tumour, after the surgery to kill remaining cancer cells or both.
+Chemotherapy is anticancer therapy that slows the growth of rapidly dividing cancer cells in the body.
+For bone and soft tissue sarcomas, it is given intravenously and the patient requires admission to the hospital.
+Chemotherapy can be administered before surgery to shrink the tumor, after the surgery to kill remaining cancer cells, or both.

 What is Radiation therapy?

-Radiation therapy is the use of ionising radiation to kill the cancer cells.
+Radiation therapy is the use of ionizing radiation to kill cancer cells.
 It can be given before or after surgery.
 It is given to decrease the chance of local recurrence (cancer coming back locally).
-The treatment may be given over single sitting or multiple sittings over few days to weeks depending on the indication.
+The treatment may be given over single sitting or multiple sittings over a few days to weeks depending on the indication.
 Each session only takes only a few minutes.

 Is cure possible in Sarcomas?

-With the current chemotherapy regimes and advanced surgical technology, cure is possible in upto 70% patients with sarcomas.
-Cure rate depends on type of sarcoma, it’s disease load, size of sarcoma, extent of spread at presentation and so on.
+With the current chemotherapy regimes and advanced surgical technology, the cure is possible in up to 70% of patients with sarcomas.
+Cure rate depends on the type of sarcoma, its disease load, size of sarcoma, the extent of spread at presentation, and so on.
 In advanced cases also, a lot can be done to control the disease and give a quality of life to the patient.

 Is it possible to prevent Sarcoma?